idle-meerkat/sdevwiki-fork/Network-Address-Translation-(NAT).md

    flower skip_sw ip_proto tcp src_ip 192.168.0.2 \
    action nat egress 192.168.0.2 91.245.77.1
 ```
-NOTE: The configuration is slightly different from usual Linux software configuration of stateless TC NAT, where NAT rules are applied on a public port only (e.g., WAN port).
+NOTE: The configuration is slightly different from the usual Linux software configuration of stateless TC NAT, where NAT rules are applied on a public port only (such as, WAN port).
 For instance:
 ```
 # public network
 tc qdisc add dev eth0 ingress